Get More Information:

 The Cancer Institute’s Dr. John Langenfeld explains the benefits of lung cancer screening in this WOR radio interview.
 Click here to listen

 Patients found to have a lung nodule, enlarged lymph nodes, or other abnormalities in their chest often require tissue to be obtained so a diagnosis can be determined.
-The Lung Cancer/Thoracic Oncology Program at Rutgers Cancer Institute of New Jersey has state-of-the-art minimally invasive diagnostic tools and therapeutic procedures needed to effectively diagnose and treat patients.
+The Lung Cancer/Thoracic Oncology Program at Rutgers Cancer Institute has state-of-the-art minimally invasive diagnostic tools and therapeutic procedures needed to effectively diagnose and treat patients.
 Obtaining sufficient tissue is an important first step in determining the best treatment plan.

 Experts in lung disease, our highly trained team of surgeons, pulmonologists, medical oncologists, radiation oncologists, nurses, and other personnel can help you select the diagnostic test that is best for you.
 Diagnostic tools available at the Cancer Institute include: